INDIGO makes UIC's scholarly INtellectual property in DIGital form available online in an Open environment. Indigo is also a UIC official color.

 The intent of INDIGO is to make scholarly materials directly related to scholarship available to others.
 There are times because of privacy and HIPAA concerns, it is not possible to attach a data file to INDIGO.
 Metadata only records are reserved for datasets when it is not possible due to privacy concerns or other requirements to upload the dataset directly into INDIGO.
 The intent of the Metadata only records is to make others aware of the availability of the data, while not providing direct access to the data.
 See the Metadata Only Records tab for more information on how to upload metadata only records for datasets.

-Metadata only records with links to the full-text of publications on other websites will generally not be approved.
+Metadata only records for formats other than datasets (i.e. links to full-text of publications on other websites) will generally not be approved.

 Pre-prints may be uploaded to INDIGO.
 However, please not that most publishers require that the pre-print be replaces by the post-print when the article is published.
 Please be prepared to upload revised manuscripts once an article is published, and to update the metadata related to the article.